Key Points

 The first step is to establish the responsibility and scope of the initiative.
 There needs to be a clear chain of command for conducting any kind of management program in a workplace with multiple employees.
 There should also be a clear scope for the project to keep things moving towards a definite conclusion.

-For example, a company could focus their PDCA on eliminating non-value-added (NVA) time delays across the entire production process.
+For example, a company could focus its PDCA on eliminating non-value-added (NVA) time delays across the entire production process.
 It may seem counterintuitive to focus on narrow or specific issues, but you need to remember it’s a cycle.
 It’s all about shaving off one strip of inefficiency at a time through continual solutions.

 What is OODA?

 The Observe-Orient-Decide-Act (OODA) cycle is another kind of method for pursuing ongoing improvements within a particular process or organization.
-It’s a foundational concept in several modern fields, including law enforcement, litigation and military strategy.
+It’s a foundational concept in several modern fields, including law enforcement, litigation, and military strategy.
 The features that make it a great fit for these fields also lend it serious potential for business applications.

 The OODA loop is a recurring process and a decision-making framework.
-It’s essentially a consistent and effective approach to problem solving.
+It’s essentially a consistent and effective approach to problem-solving.
 This method also shines in competitive environments where anticipating and reacting to other people is important for success.

 The Benefits of OODA